 Compliance and internal controls

-The way in which we achieve our objectives is crucial to the long-term sustainable development of the Company.
-We have zero tolerance for bribery and corruption, and we are committed to working with integrity and transparency.
-We comply with all applicable anti-corruption and anti-bribery legislation and ensure the necessary controls are in place to prevent any unethical behaviour
+How we achieve our objectives is crucial to the sustainable long-term development of the Company.
+We have zero tolerance for bribery and corruption, and are committed to working with integrity and transparency.
+We comply with all applicable anti-corruption and antibribery legislation, and ensure that necessary controls are in place to prevent any unethical behaviour.

 Code of Ethics

-The Code requires honesty, integrity and accountability from all employees and contractors and includes guidelines for identifying and managing potential conflicts of interest.
-It is the basis for the Compliance Model and supports the implementation of all other related activities.
+This sets out our commitment to conducting business in a responsible and sustainable manner.
+The Code requires honesty, integrity and accountability from all employees and contractors, and includes guidelines for identifying and managing potential conflicts of interest.
+It is at the core of our Compliance Model and supports the implementation of all related activities.

 For more information, please read the Code of Ethics (PDF)